Reeperbahn station

 Reeperbahn is a Hamburg S-Bahn station in St. Pauli, Hamburg, Germany, located at the eastern end of the Reeperbahn.
 Reeperbahn station is part of the City S-Bahn tunnel from Hamburg main station in St. Georg to Hamburg-Altona station in Altona, and opened on 21 April 1979.

 Station layout

 The underground station consists of two levels with a mezzanine and a station level with one island platform, two tracks and two exits.
 At the exit Nobistor is a bus stop and a taxicab stand.
 The station can also be used as an air-raid shelter.
 The station is not accessible for handicapped persons, because there is no lift.

 Service

-On track 1 the trains in destination Wedel, Pinneberg and Altona and on track 2 the trains in destination Stade, Bergedorf and Poppenbüttel are calling Reeperbahn in the rush hours every 2 to 3 minutes.
+On track 1 the trains in destination Wedel and Pinneberg and on track 2 the trains in destination Neugraben and Poppenbüttel are calling Reeperbahn in the rush hours every 2 to 3 minutes.